Omaha Schools with HVAC Programs

 Metropolitan Community College

-Comprised of six campuses in the greater Omaha area, Metropolitan Community College (MCC) offers a variety of certificate and associate's programs that might interest students pursuing HVAC training.
-The certificate programs each focus on a specific HVAC system, and the associate's and certificate programs provide broad HVAC training.
+Metropolitan Community College (MCC) offers a variety of certificate and associate's degree programs that might interest students pursuing HVAC training.
+There are certificate programs focusing on specific HVAC systems as well as associate's degree and certificate programs providing broad HVAC training.

 HVAC Specialist Certificates

 MCC offers certificate programs in air conditioning, heat pumps, heat systems and refrigeration.
 For each area of study, students learn troubleshooting, service and repair methods as well as ways to approach problems unique to each climate control system.
-For instance, in the air conditioning certificate program, which requires 27 credits, candidates learn how heat loss and heat gain affect the efficiency of an appliance.
-The 24-credit heating systems certificate program teaches students about computer-regulated climate control and ways to write computer programs that deal with fluctuating temperatures in different areas of a building.
+For instance, in the air conditioning certificate program, which requires 33 credits, candidates learn how heat loss and heat gain affect the efficiency of an appliance.
+The 33-credit heat systems certificate program teaches students about computer-regulated climate control and ways to write computer programs that deal with fluctuating temperatures in different areas of a building.

-The heat pump certificate program is also 24 credits and teaches students how to service, repair and troubleshoot heat pumps in HVAC units.
-Students in the 24-credit refrigeration program gain electrical knowledge and learn about servicing residential and commercial refrigerators.
+The heat pump certificate program is 30 credits and teaches students how to service, repair and troubleshoot heat pumps in HVAC units.
+Students in the 30-credit refrigeration program gain electrical knowledge and learn about servicing residential and commercial refrigerators.

 Certificate of Achievement in Heating, Air Conditioning, and Refrigeration Technology

 This program is designed to provide students with practical experience handling HVAC systems.
-The program requires 49.5 credits, including general education courses in math, English and humanities.
-Courses that students are required to complete include refrigeration shop practices, oil burners, commercial refrigeration service and gas heat.
+The program requires 52.5 credits, including general education courses in math, English and humanities.
+Courses that students are required to complete include refrigeration shop practices, electric heat, commercial refrigeration service and gas heat.

 Associate of Applied Science in Heating, Air Conditioning, and Refrigeration Technology